trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

     Explanation:

     - `mint` function allows you to create a unique NFT.
 You have to declare the name, description, symbol, and ipfsUrl for the picture to display
-    - to simplify, the code here does not manage the increment of the token_id here it is done by the front end later.
-You should manage this counter on-chain to avoid overriding an existing NFT.
-There is no rule to allocate a specific number to the token_id but people increment it from 0.
-Also, there is no rule if you have a burn function to reallocate the token_id to a removed index and just continue the sequence from the greatest index.
+    - To simplify the contract it does not store a counter for the token ID and assumes that the front-end application will keep track of the next ID.
+Ideally, the contract should manage this ID to avoid conflicts.
+It is up to you what ID to start at, but usually NFTs start with the ID 0.
+Optionally, you can also add code to reuse the IDs from burned NFTs.
-    - most of the fields are optional except `decimals` that is set to `0`.
+    - Most of the fields are optional except `decimals` that is set to `0`.
 A unique NFT does not have decimals, it is a unit
-    - by default, the `quantity` for an NFT is `1`, that is why every bottle is unique and there is no need to set a total supply on each NFT.
+    - By default, the `quantity` for an NFT is `1`, that is why every bottle is unique and there is no need to set a total supply on each NFT.
-    - if you want to know the `size of the NFT collection`, you need an indexer on the frontend side.
-It is not possible to have this information on the contract (because big_map has not a .keys() function returning the keys) unless you add and additional element on the storage to cache it
+    - There is no way to tell how many NFTs are in the collection from the contract because the big_map data type does not have a function to return its length.
+You could add an additional element in the storage to remember the number of NFTs.
+Another way to get the size of the collection is to index it on the front end.

     **Smart contract implementation for this first training is finished, let's prepare the deployment to ghostnet.**

-5. Compile the file to create a default taqueria initial storage and parameter file
+1. Compile the `nft.jsligo` file to create a default taqueria initial storage and parameter file

     ```bash
     TAQ_LIGO_IMAGE=ligolang/ligo:1.0.0 taq compile nft.jsligo
     ```

-6. Edit the new storage file `nft.storageList.jsligo` as it.
+1. Get the address of the account you want to use.

+    Set the address of the account that will mint NFTs.

-     > Note: While editing, you have the option to update the administrator address.
+    You have the option to update the administrator address.
 You can either replace it with your personal address or retain the default Alice address tz1VSUr8wwNhLAzempoch5d6hLRiTh8Cjcjb.

+    Paste the address of the account and be ready to input it in the following step.

+1. Edit the new storage file `nft.storageList.jsligo` as it.

     ```ligolang